Nonlinear dynamics and quantum chaos of a family of kicked $p$-spin models: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Tameem Albash for his insights into the phenomenology of $p$-spin models and Karthik Chinni for helpful discussions on deterministic chaos.
-This work was supported by NSF grants PHY-1606989 and PHY-1630114.
+This work was supported by NSF Grants No. PHY-1606989, No. PHY-1630114, No. PHY-1820758 and Quantum Leap Challenge Institutes program, Award No. 2016244.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).